 The CCM Alternative Income Fund’s investment objective is to provide (1) a high level of current income consistent with the preservation of capital and (2) reduced correlation to conventional stock and bond markets while considering environmental, social and governance (ESG) factors.

 In seeking to achieve its investment objectives, the Fund’s goals seek to provide:

 Income (SEC 30-Day Yield): 3-Month T-Bill + 4.0%

 Volatility/Standard Deviation: 2.0% to 4.0%

 Correlation to Bloomberg Barclays Aggregate: 0.0 to 0.50

 FUND FACTS & PERFORMANCE

-**The total annual fund operating expenses is 2.83%.
-The net expense ratio is 2.76%.
-The total annual fund operating expenses after fee waivers and expense reimbursements (other than acquired fund fees and expenses and dividend expense and prime broker fees on securities sold short) is 1.60%.
+**The total annual fund operating expenses is 2.85%.
+The net expense ratio is 2.74% which is the amount the investor would pay.
+The total annual fund operating expenses after fee waivers and expense reimbursements (other than acquired fund fees and expenses and dividend expense and prime broker fees on securities sold short) is 1.40%.
 Waivers are contractual and in effect until 9/30/18.

 3-month and YTD returns are not annualized.
 Performance quoted is past performance and does not guarantee future results.
 Current performance may be lower or higher than the performance data quoted.
 An investor’s investment return and principal value will fluctuate, so that your shares when redeemed may be worth more or less than your initial cost.